This post was updated on October 14, 2021 to reflect supply chain and iOS-related developments.

 Your customers’ inboxes and social media feeds will soon be full of ads from everyone else in your industry, “so establishing your brand differentiators is critical to stand out from your competitors,” said digital marketer Lindsay O’Connor.

-3. Consumers are less predictable due to COVID…
+4. Consumers are less predictable due to COVID (and supply chain issues)…

 What we can predict: People will be shopping a lot around the holidays.
 An eMarketer forecast puts expected 2021 Thanksgiving Day sales alone at $6.21 billion, up a whopping 50% from 2019 revenues.